MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/identity/auth/live-authentication-nav.md

 ---
+title: Authentication and sign-in
+description: Signing-in an Xbox Live user in your game.
 layout: LandingPage
-title: Authentication and sign-in
+kindex: Authentication and sign-in
-description: Signing-in an Xbox Live user in your game. ms.assetid: 7a9dfb3c-1ccc-4948-a218-37101069c91a ms.topic: article
-keywords: xbox live, xbox, games, uwp, windows 10, xbox one, authentication, sign-in ms.localizationpriority: medium ms.date: 04/04/2017
+kindex: sign-in
+ms.topic: navigation
+ms.assetid: 7a9dfb3c-1ccc-4948-a218-37101069c91a
+ms.localizationpriority: medium
+ms.date: 04/04/2017
 ---